SianCulligan/CodeChallengeMergeSort/README.md

 - Write a test to ensure function sorts as expected

 ## Approach & Efficiency
-- o(n^2), no matter what, the function will go through all digits in the array, multiple time, each time comparing it to the interger before it.
+- nlogn, no matter what, the function will go through all digits in the array, multiple time, each time comparing it to the interger before it.

 ## Solution
 - (Blog Article/Walkthrough)[./BLOG.md]